Korumburra

 Educational outcomes in Korumburra fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 15.3%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are most common at 10.3%, followed by graduate diplomas (2.6%) and postgraduate qualifications (2.4%).
-Vocational credentials are held by 40.0% of residents aged 15+, with advanced diplomas at 11.0% and certificates at 29.0%.
-Educational participation is high, with 25.4% currently enrolled in formal education.
+Bachelor degrees are the most common at 10.3%, followed by graduate diplomas (2.6%) and postgraduate qualifications (2.4%).
+Vocational credentials are prevalent, with 40.0% of residents aged 15 and above holding them - advanced diplomas at 11.0% and certificates at 29.0%.
+Educational participation is high, with 25.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education